bcgov/platform-services-registry/localdev/README.md

 ## Getting Started

+1. To begin with, duplicate the `.env.localdev` file and name it either `.env` or `.env.local` to set the default local environment variable in your local environment.
-To create the sandbox environment, utilize local Docker container instances with `docker-compose`:
+2. To create the sandbox environment, utilize local Docker container instances with `docker-compose`:

 ```bash
 docker-compose up --build